compulab-yokneam/meta-bsp-imx9/README.md

 # Configuring the build
+**Preferred OS for build host is Ubuntu 22.04.
+It can be utilized with Docker: https://github.com/compulab-yokneam/yocker**
 ## Setup Yocto environment

-* Preferred OS for build host is Ubuntu 22.04.
-It can be easily utilized with Docker: https://github.com/compulab-yokneam/yocker

 * WorkDir:
 ```